mia-platform/documentation/docs/release-notes/platform_10-5-1_releasenotes.md

 #### ImagePullSecrets configured at Company and Project level

 Custom ImagePullSecrets can now be defined and configured for a specific Company and Project: this means that also PaaS users can now configure custom private image registries.
-Whenever a new project is created, these providers will be cloned from the company to be available on the project as well.
+Whenever a new Project is created, these providers will be cloned from the Company to be available on the Project as well.

-#### New permissions for create, edit and delete a project
+#### New permissions to create, edit and delete a project

-A new set of permissions has been added to the Super User in order to better manage the whole lifecycle of a project.
+A new set of permissions has been added to the Super User, in order to better manage the whole lifecycle of a Project.
 The newly introduced permissions are:

 * `console.root.project.create`: allows the Super User to create any project
 * `console.root.project.details.update`: allows the Super User to edit any project
 * `console.root.project.delete`: allows the Super User to delete any project

+If you want to find more info about Console levels and permission management, please visit the related [documentation page](/development_suite/console-levels-and-permission-management.md).

 ### Improvements